 What are the Possible Risks of Cannabis?

+Cannabis is a highly versatile medicine that comes with a very short list of side effects that can be considered as mild when compared with those induced by some conventional treatment options.
+Many people joke that the only risk of cannabis is the risk of getting caught in a place where it’s illegal.
 The majority of side-effects of cannabis are short-lived and don’t pose a threat to a person’s health.
 When it comes to the long-term risk of cannabis use, there’s simply not enough research to draw conclusive claims.

+There’s a growing body of evidence that demonstrates the health benefits of marijuana.
+The herb appears to succeed where many traditional treatments fail, from chronic pain to severe inflammation, trauma, depression, epilepsy, and more.
 Cannabinoids are so effective because they engage with our endocannabinoid systems to help them maintain chemical balance in our bodies and improve our mental well-being.
 Both THC and CBD appear to play an important role in that regulation.